 Tax Court Lawyers in Anderson

-At the national level, we have the United States Tax Court, which has locations all over the country.
-This means that there is an U.S. tax court in or near Anderson, California.
+At the federal level, there is the United States Tax Court, which has courthouses all over the country, containing one in or near Anderson, Indiana.

-Federal tax court is somewhat unique in that individuals who are not licensed attorneys in California (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good familiarity of tax law.
+Federal tax court is somewhat distinct in that individuals who are not licensed attorneys in Indiana (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good understanding of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Anderson, California Tax Attorney?
+Do I Need a Anderson, Indiana Tax Attorney?